-The goal at A&H Flooring, LLC is to help our customers become intelligent before one square yard or foot is installed or delivered to your home.
+The goal at Valor Home Services is to help our customers become intelligent before one square yard or foot is installed or delivered to your home.

-Below is a few tips to help you get started on your next flooring project.
+Below are a few tips to help you get started on your next flooring project.

-Seams and seams, no wants them but we need to understand them.
-Carpet is available in 12’, 15’ and sometimes 13’6" widths.
+Seams and seams, no one wants them but we need to understand them.
+Carpet is available in 12’, 15’ and sometimes 13 '6 '' widths.